Click to Skip Ahead

 Many dogs need medical care and rehabilitation to be deemed adoptable.
 Unfortunately, not every dog gets to find a loving home afterward.
 Some never become adoptable, and others are too sick or injured to recover.

-The good news is that 620,000 dogs taken into shelters each year as strays are reunited with their owners.
+The good news is that approximately 620,000 dogs in shelters are reunited with their owners.

 Frequently Asked Questions About Dog Populations